-splitting of the stone caused by the sudden change in temperature reduces the effectiveness of the stone to transfer heat.
+- 3.3.1 The area of burnt stone was interpreted as a "burnt mound".
+Burnt mounds are a known sitetype consisting of a mound of burnt and fractured stone which makes up over 90% of their content, the remaining material being dark clay/silt with charcoal intrusions.
+Although the function of burnt mounds is somewhat enigmatic, and indeed they may have served a number of functions, there is little doubt that the burnt stone is a result of heating stone in a fire, and then using the hot stone to heat water in an adjacent pit.
+The mound is formed by the disused stone, which can only be used three or four times before the fracturing and splitting of the stone caused by the sudden change in temperature reduces the effectiveness of the stone to transfer heat.
 The mounds are always located adjacent to a water supply, usually a stream or a spring.
-The size of the pit varies, but at a mound recently excavated at Clynnog, Caernarfonshire, (Kelly 1992) the principal pit measured 1.75m by 1.35m by 0.55m deep.
-On some sites where waterlogging has preserved wood remains the pit has been shown to have wood sides.
-It seems likely that the resulting hot water was used for cooking, although dying and fulling of textiles and use as a sauna have also been suggested (Buckley, 1990, and Hodder and Barfield, 1991).
+Although no pit was visible at this site, it is probable that one exists within the part of the mound not excavated.
+Excavation at other sites shows that the size of the pit varies: a mound excavated at Clynnog, Caernarfonshire (Kelly, 1992) contained a pit which measured 1.75m by 1.35m by 0.55m deep, whereas a site recently examined in Gwynedd contained a large pit 3.6m by 1.5m by 0.5m deep, with a timber lined base. - 3.3.2 It seems likely that the resulting hot water was used for cooking, although dying and fulling of textiles and use as a sauna have also been suggested (Buckley, 1990, and Hodder and Barfield, 1991).
 Burnt mounds appear to have been used from the Early Bronze Age (c.
 2000 BC) to historic times, although the main period of use is Prehistoric.
 The mound at Clynnog showed two concentrated periods of use, one around 2000 BC and the other around 1000 BC.
+The date received from the charcoal for this site calibrates to 910 1130 BC, which puts it into the later period of use at the Clynnog site, and is of a similar period to two other burnt mounds recently examined in North Wales.
+For a description of these sites and a discussion of the distribution and date of burnt mounds in Anglesey and Gwynedd see Davidson (Archaeology in Wales forthcoming).